simplythebex/sei-project-4/README.md

 Put Requests
-/requests (to edit the borrow request status - accept or decline) Finally I finished planning by creating a Trello board for the project, allowing me to track what was needed, in progress and completed:
+/requests (to edit the borrow request status - accept or decline)

 Finally I completed my planning by creating a Trello board for the project, with all of the tasks I would need to complete for the MVP and any extra features I would like to implement given time.